Evizzo/Ai-Experiments-Playground/neo4j/README.md

 CREATE INDEX FOR (c:Chapter) ON (c.number);
 CREATE INDEX FOR (s:Section) ON (s.number);

+You can run hybridRagWithFilters.py to run hybrid, graph and vecto search for list of question for comparison purposes

 ---

 # Hybrid Neo4j & Embeddings RAG Demo